JOIN US

 There are two types of application:

-2. University Recommendation You can reach out to me by email.
-Please send the following documents:
+Please carefully review the university-provided instructions. - University Recommendation You can reach out to your preferred supervisors via email.
+In our lab, we kindly request the following documents:

-v) Publications (if any, not necessarily required)
+v) Publications (if any)

 PhD Opportunities

-1. Research Scholarship for Doctoral Students fully covers tuition fees of 540,000 JPY per year for three years, guaranteed for every “non-funded” student (check out details in the link).
+- Research Scholarship for Doctoral Students fully covers tuition fees of 540,000 JPY per year for three years, guaranteed for every “non-funded” student (check out details in the link).

-2. Hiroshima University Postgraduate Advancement Project includes further extensive opportunities:
+- Hiroshima University Postgraduate Advancement Project includes further extensive opportunities:

-• Next-Generation Fellowship (NEW SPRING) offers 190,000 JPY per month for living expenses + 400,000 JPY per year for an independent research grant, for three years.
+- Next-Generation Fellowship (NEW SPRING) offers 190,000 JPY per month for living expenses + 400,000 JPY per year for an independent research grant, for three years.

-• Research Fellowship offers 150,000 JPY per month for living expenses + 300,000 JPY per year for an independent research grant, for three years.
+- Research Fellowship offers 150,000 JPY per month for living expenses + 300,000 JPY per year for an independent research grant, for three years.

-• STEM Female Research Fellowship offers 19,000 JPY per month for living expenses + 400,000 JPY per year for an independent research grant, for three years.
+- STEM Female Research Fellowship offers 19,000 JPY per month for living expenses + 400,000 JPY per year for an independent research grant, for three years.

-• Pursuing a PhD in our lab is possible by suggesting one of the senior faculty members (associate or full professors) as your formal supervisor, with Masumi Hisano as a co-supervisor (for Master’s degrees, he is qualified to serve as the primary supervisor).
+- Pursuing a PhD in our lab is possible by suggesting one of the senior faculty members (associate or full professors) as your formal supervisor, with Masumi Hisano as a co-supervisor (for Master’s degrees, he is qualified to serve as the primary supervisor).

 Visiting Scholar Opportunities